 AF after cardiac surgery — The approach to the patient at risk of AF after cardiac surgery is discussed separately.
 (See "Atrial fibrillation and flutter after cardiac surgery".)

 The issue of whether aspirin is necessary for secondary prevention of cardiovascular disease in patients treated with anticoagulant for AF is discussed in detail elsewhere.
-(See "Aspirin for the secondary prevention of cardiovascular disease".)
+(See "Aspirin for the secondary prevention of atherosclerotic cardiovascular disease".)

 As discussed above, neither aspirin alone nor in combination with clopidogrel is as effective as warfarin in preventing stroke.
 However, the combination of antiplatelet with anticoagulant increases the risk of bleeding compared to either alone .
 Thus, for patients with indications for both therapies, any potential benefit must take into account an increased risk of bleeding with concomitant antiplatelet and anticoagulant therapy.
 (See 'Aspirin monotherapy' above and 'Potential alternatives to anticoagulant monotherapy' above.)

 The impact of antiplatelet therapy on bleeding (and efficacy) outcomes in patients taking either warfarin or dabigatran was evaluated in a post-hoc, subgroup analysis of the RE-LY trial (see 'Select an anticoagulant' above) in which about 40 percent of patients were taking concomitant aspirin or clopidogrel at some point during the study .
 Very few patients were taking two antiplatelet agents and individuals taking prasugrel or ticagrelor were not enrolled.
 The following findings were noted: